officialswagat/officialswagat/README.md

 - ⚡ Fun fact: I have worked on 63 projects in my life, 41 of them got cancelled. :)

 Click [here](https://twitter.com/OfficialSwagat7) to go to my Twitter profile.
+Click [here](https://stackoverflow.com/users/17914888/officialswagat) to go to my StackOverflow profile.
+Click [here](https://dev.to/officialswagat) to go to my Dev.to profile.